rkumar0322/DeanJain-Farewell/Dean.md

 ---
 ### Atheeth Says:
 #### You generate a different electricity among the team.
 Love the way you carry the whole team together and make everyone feel comfortable .
 It is a blessing to know that we could have such a strong bond with someone who is so senior to us , where its more like friendship with lot of mutual respect.
 There is so much to learn from you.
 All the best for your new journey.
 ---
+### Bishwa Says:
+#### Hey Dean, I am really glad to had an opportunity for working with you.
+All the Best for your future endeavours.
+We are really going to miss you here.
+---

 #### Poornima Says: